Skip to main content

 AspectIpamorelinRetatrutide

 AdministrationSubcutaneous injection.
 Best results when administered fasted or before sleep.
-Often stacked with GHRH peptides.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Often stacked with GHRH peptides.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For